everage-app/lendgismo-site/docs/99_docs-readiness-report.md

 ## Executive Summary

-✅ **READY FOR DEPLOYMENT**
+✅ Documentation is ready for deployment.

-Comprehensive documentation has been generated for the Lendgismo platform, covering all aspects from architecture to API specifications.
-The documentation is production-ready and suitable for world-class technical documentation sites.
+Comprehensive documentation has been generated for the Lendgismo platform, covering architecture through API specifications.
+The material is suitable for production use.

 **Documentation Coverage**: 95%+
 **Files Generated**: 14 comprehensive markdown files + OpenAPI spec